nblumhardt/serilog-wiki/Writing-Log-Events.md

 jobLog.Information("Finished");
 ```

-Here both of the log events will carry the `JobId` property carrying the job identifier.
+Here both of the log events will carry the `JobId` property including the job identifier.